 It's clear getting the LOAs in place was problematic.
-And this may shed light on Abana's testimony when it says it never received payments from Avalon in respect of certain transactions.
-I think the following email from Avalon to Mr F from September 2014 is instructive:
+And this may shed light on Abana's testimony when it says it never received payments from Avalon in respect of the transaction with Mrs C. I think the following email from Avalon to Mr F from September 2014 is instructive: